 Danny is a member of the Council of Imams and Rabbis in the United Kingdom and a president of the national Council of Jews and Christians.

 His publications include: Liberal Judaism and Mixed Marriage (2004), Zionism: The Case For Fair-Mindedness On All sides (2010), and Muslim Perceptions of ‘The Other’ (2011).
-He is currently completing a book about Rabbi Israel Mattuck (1883-1954) which is due for publication next year.
+He is currently completing a booklet on the sermons of Rabbi Israel Mattuck (1883-1954) which is due for publication in May.

 He is an occasional lecturer at the Markfield Islamic institute and the Leo Baeck College, the latter of which he is an alumnus and a Governor.
 Danny has studied Jewish/Muslim Encounter at Cambridge University, Criminology at Leicester University and History & Middle East Politics at Manchester University.

 Immediate Past President Union for Progressive Judaism Australia, New Zealand, Asia (UPJ), Current Honorary Treasurer UPJ, Past President Beth Shalom synagogue Auckland New Zealand, WUPJ finance committee.